Mboma wins BBC African Sports Personality of the Year

 Last updated on .From the section Sport Africa

-Namibian sprinter Christine Mboma has been voted the BBC African Sports Personality of the Year for 2021, and is the first-ever female winner in the history of the award.
+Namibian sprinter Christine Mboma has been voted the BBC African Sports Personality of the Year for 2021, so becoming the first female winner in the award's long history.

 The 18-year-old became the first Namibian woman to ever win an Olympic medal when taking silver in a star-studded 200m final in Tokyo last year.